Hay Fever (play): Adaptations

 The play was broadcast on radio in 1937 in both the US (CBS Radio) and Britain (BBC radio, with Marie Tempest in her original stage role.)
 In later BBC radio adaptations, Judith has been played by Athene Seyler (1952), Peggy Ashcroft (1971), and Judi Dench (1993).

 Hay Fever was the first of Coward's plays to be televised: an NBC production in 1939 starred Isobel Elsom as Judith.
 A UK television production in 1960 in ITV's Play of the Week series featured Edith Evans as Judith Bliss and Maggie Smith as Jackie Coryton.
 This version is not known to have survived.
 The Times reviewed this broadcast, calling Hay Fever "Mr Noel Coward's best play ... one of the most perfectly engineered comedies of the century."
 Other members of the television cast were Pamela Brown, George Devine, Paul Eddington and Richard Wattis.
 Evans and Smith later played in the stage production of Hay Fever under the author's direction in the National Theatre Company's revival in 1964 with Smith switching from the ingénue role of Jackie to that of the vampish Myra.
 Another lost production of the play in the BBC's Play of the Month series was transmitted in 1968.
 This featured Lucy Fleming as Sorel, Ian McKellen as Simon, Celia Johnson as Judith, Dennis Price as David, Richard Briers as Sandy, Anna Massey as Myra, Charles Gray as Richard, and Vickery Turner as Jackie.

 The BBC recorded another television production, which was first shown in the UK during Christmas 1984.
 This version stars Penelope Keith as Judith, Eddington as David, Patricia Hodge as Myra, Michael Siberry as Simon, Phoebe Nicholls as Sorel and Benjamin Whitrow as Richard.

 Publication

-Hay Fever was first published in 1925 in the "Contemporary British Dramatists" series issued by the publisher Ernest Benn.
-Unlike some of Coward's other plays it had no dedicatee, but in 1964, when Heinemann published a new edition with an introduction by the author, marking the National Theatre revival, Coward dedicated it to his long-time secretary, Lorn Lorraine.
+Hay Fever was first published in 1925 in the "Contemporary British Dramatists" series issued by the publisher Ernest Benn, and reissued in 1965 by Heinemann with a three-page introduction by Coward, marking the National Theatre's revival of the piece.
+Unlike some of Coward's other plays it originally had no dedicatee, but the first American edition (also 1925) is dedicated to Coward's long-time secretary, Lorn Lorraine, as is the 1965 edition.